whitefiredesign/wp-fuse/README.md

 # WP Fuse
-Fuse is a WordPress micro-framework that aims to simplify AJAX communication between the browser and WordPress.
+Fuse is a micro-framework for WordPress developed by and for the devs @ White Fire Web Design.

-It also includes a handful of useful utility functions.

 License
 ----